scientific-python/cookie/docs/pages/guides/docs.md

 <!-- prettier-ignore-end -->
 <!-- [[[end]]] -->

-This is a more complex nox job just because it's taking some options (the ability to build and serve instead of just build, and the ability to select the builder).
+This is a more complex Nox job just because it's taking some options (the ability to build and serve instead of just build, and the ability to select the builder).
 The first portion is just setting up argument parsing.
 Then it does some conditional installs based on arguments (sphinx-autobuild is only needed if